exis-io/exis-io.github.io/pages/misc/User-Stories.md

 ### User Registration
 1. User loads exis.io securely through an HTTPS connection
-2. Exis.io delivers client side javascript which connects to the exis fabric
+2. Exis.io delivers client side JavaScript which connects to the Exis fabric
     - this is a TLS connection, but client is unauthenticated
 3. This connection allows client to register
      - client makes a call to register(domain, password)